pmem/pmemkv-bench/README.md

 * **Linux 64-bit** (OSX and Windows are not yet supported)
 * [**libpmemkv**](https://github.com/pmem/pmemkv) - library tested in this benchmark;
-    at best the most recent release or version from master branch
+    currently only version from master branch
 * **libpmempool**, which is part of [PMDK](https://github.com/pmem/pmdk) - tool to manage persistent pools
 * [**python3**](https://www.python.org/download/releases/3.0/) - for executing additional python scripts (and tests)
 * Used only for **development**: